 If you've been practicing yoga for a while, you likely know yoga is more than building up a sweat and becoming flexible.
-But did you know yoga also involves caring for nature, refraining from speaking badly about people, and cleansing your body and mind through clean food and positive thoughts?
-These are just some of the moral disciplines, also known as the yama and niyama.
-But what is the meaning of the yamas?
-It this article, you'll learn about these yogic principles that date back to the 2nd century BCE!
+But yoga also involves caring for nature, refraining from speaking badly about people, and cleansing your body and mind through clean food and positive thoughts.
+These are just some of the moral disciplines, also known as the Yama and Niyama.
+In this article, we explore the meaning of the Yamas in Niyamas and learn about these yogic principles that date back to the 2nd century BCE!

 So contrary to popular belief, yoga does not exist in your life solely to make you feel more calm, centered, and ready to take on the world!
 This practice is actually much deeper than that.